Web Components Cheatsheet

 • A web component is an extension of HTMLElement

-• The global customElements object is used to map a hyphenated tagname to the component.
+• The global customElements object is used to map a hyphenated tagname to the component (e.g. <my-component>)

-• Web components can declare a lightweight shadow DOM that hides the implementation of the component from the rest of the DOM, avoiding collisions and maintaining performance.
+• Web components can declare a lightweight Shadow DOM that hides the implementation of the component from the rest of the DOM, avoiding collisions and helping performance.

-• Web components can have slots that are occupied by child elements.
+• Web components can have slots that are occupied by child elements inside the custom tag.

-• Web components can use new CSS selectors :host and :slotted() to internally style the component areas.
+• Web components can use new CSS selectors :host and :slotted() for internal styling.

 <doc-section>